 Acupuncture is one of the oldest, most common and dependable medical therapies in the world.
 It is by nature simple, safe, and effective.
 Acupuncturists use thin, solid, sterile disposable needles inserted into specific areas of the body to help rebalance the internal environment, re-establish homeostasis, and thus treat dis-ease.
 According to traditional theories acupuncture influences the vital force, or Qi, of the body.
 Western science has proven that acupuncture can regulate the body by many mechanisms, including stimulating the endocrine and nervous systems.
 (For a detailed discussion of the theories attempting to explain the effectiveness of acupuncture click here.)

-In the US acupuncture is usually associated with pain management, as it has been recognized as very effective at treating all types of acute and chronic pain.
-However, acupuncture can also be used to treat a very wide range of internal conditions including infertility, gynecological concerns, digestive disorders, respiratory complaints, insomnia, fatigue, and psychological issues such as anxiety and depression.
+Indeed beyond just immediate pain relief, Acupuncture is effective at treating a very wide range of internal conditions including infertility, gynecological concerns, digestive disorders, respiratory complaints, insomnia, fatigue, and psychological issues such as anxiety and depression.